chato94/A/readme.md

 * The home page of the static file server (`/init`) makes use of a specially treated GET request url `/static.directory`.
   * When a page or user requests for `/static.directory`, the server will respond with a JSON string with a `"static"` key, and either `"ERR"` as the value if something went wrong with reading the `/static` directory, or with an array `[website1,website2,...,website_n]` of all websites found in the `/static` directory at request time.

+* Files from other domains (such as Google) can be loaded through the server as well by using a special GET request url in the format `/request.crossdomain.(URL)` where `(URL)` is any valid link to a requested dependency.
+This is good for when certain websites do not load their content via an iframe and when browsers block requests to other domains (i.e. this readme loaded in the server homepage in the DOCS AND BLOG section).
+Note that this can be dangerous, so some type of configuration will be made, and user agents WILL know that content from another domain has been loaded.
+For now, it's quiet.

 * If a file is empty when a user requests it, the server responds with a space (`ASCII dec 32, 0x20`) rather than an empty string or buffer
   * No documentation clarifies whether this is bad code, web standard, or a Node bug, but it is what it is.